ssfrr/libmanta/MantaOSC/README.markdown

 ### "/manta/led/pad/frame"

-Takes two strings.
+Takes a string and a binary blob.
 The first is a color string and the second is interpreted as a set of bitmasks for all 6 pad rows.
+If fewer than 6 bytes are given, the rest are considered zero.
+If more are given they are ignored.

 ### "/manta/led/slider"